 But why do decoy nests work?
 Bald-faced hornets are territorial insects who’ll avoid building their nests near other colonies.
 Decoy nests can trick the hornets into thinking another colony has already claimed the territory, and they’ll be less likely to build their nest in your yard.

 Decoy nests are how to get rid of bald-faced hornets without resulting to unsafe DIY pest control methods.
 Plus, they’re easy to make and require minimal effort to set up!

-While decoy nests aren’t a guaranteed solution to prevent bald-faced hornet infestations, they’re definitely worth a try.
-If you do spot a real nest on your property, it’s best to call in a professional pest control service to handle the situation safely and effectively.
+While decoy nests aren’t guaranteed to prevent bald-faced hornet infestations, they’re worth a try.
+If you spot a real nest on your property, it’s best to call a professional pest control service to handle the situation safely and effectively.

 Try Out a Hornet Trap!

 Bald-faced hornets buzzing around your backyard barbeque or picnic can quickly turn your outdoor fun into a nightmare.
 Fortunately, there’s an easy and effective solution: a homemade bald-faced hornet trap.

 Using just a few household items, you can learn how to get rid of bald-faced hornets and create a trap that lures these pests away from your outdoor living space and into their doom.
 You only need a two-liter soda bottle, scissors or a box cutter, a piece of string or wire, and a bait of your choice.